dpwright/dotfiles/README.markdown

 I use newsbeuter to read various RSS feeds.
 The configuration just gives me some vim-like bindings for navigating the feed list

+## sakura

+I switched from xterm to [sakura](https://launchpad.net/sakura) because the font used for Japanese text in xterm is difficult to read and fails when colour is set to bright.
+Configuration just sets my font and colour preferences.